shinmorino/sqaod/README.md

 ~~~

 You can have BLAS library of your choice.<BR>
-The libsqaodc only installs libblas3 as a dependency.
-You can isntall openblas and/or atlas as alternatives of BLAS library.
+Though libsqaodc only installs libblas3 as a dependency, you can install openblas and/or atlas as alternatives of BLAS library as well.
 By using update-alternative, you can choose which BLAS library to use.

 ~~~
  $ sudo apt-get install libopenblas-base libatlas3-base